harveyt/KPlanes/README.md

 ## Purpose

-This pack is planet pack agnostic and tech tree agnostic, but the description assumes either Stock, semi-Stock (2.5 or 2.7 like JNSQ or KSRSS), or Earth-scale planets (RSS/RO/RP-1).
-The pack can also be used alongside [GAP][url:GAP] or deriviatives and does not need them for any shared assets.
+This pack is planet pack agnostic and tech tree agnostic, but the description assumes either Stock, semi-Stock (2.5x or 2.7x scale like JNSQ or KSRSS), or Earth-scale planets (RSS/RO/RP-1).
+The pack can also be used alongside [GAP][url:GAP] or deriviatives and does not need them for any shared assets, though some of the early contracts are almost the same as the milestones from [GAP][url:GAP] (because they were copied and made planet agnostic).

 Initially you will find contracts to build your first powered aircraft, then several contracts which increase the speed, height and/or distance that plane can travel.
 Bonus points are usually awarded